ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 Tutorial Steps
 ==============

-1- Open QGIS and create a new project and set the project coordinate reference system.
+1- Open QGIS and create a new project.
+Set the project coordinate reference system to `WGS 84/ Pseudo-Mercator`.

 |

  .. image:: images/graph_generation/coordinate_reference_system.png
-    :height: 300px
+    :height: 400px
-    :width: 400px
+    :width: 600px
     :align: center

 |

-2- If you don't need to adjust your raster image to the map frame simply click Layer -> Add Layer -> Add Raster Layer.
-Select your raster image add the data source.
+2- If you don't need to adjust your raster image to the map frame, click `Layer -> Add Layer -> Add Raster Layer`.
+Select your raster image and click `Add`.

-3- If you need to adjust your raster image to tha map frame open the georeferencer tool by clicking Raster -> Georefencer.
-Setup up the transformation setting as seen in the image below.
+3- If you need to adjust your raster image to the map frame, open the georeferencer tool by clicking `Raster -> Georefencer`.
+Set the trasformation settings to `Linear` for `Transformation type`, `WGS 84/ Pseudo-Mercator` for `Traget SRS` and set your desired path for the `Output Raster`.

 |